platformsh/platformsh-docs/docs/src/overview/get-support.md

 ---
-title: "Contact Customer Support"
+title: " Get support"
 weight: 4
 toc: false
 description: |
-  If you're experiencing a problem with Platform.sh, you can submit a ticket to our Customer Support team.
+  If you're experiencing a problem with Platform.sh, you can submit a support ticket, join the Slack channel, or checkout the Platform.sh Community.
 ---

 {{< description >}}

-## Create a Customer Support ticket
+## Create a support ticket

 To create a ticket from the console, follow these steps: